-These comprise funds payable to financial institutions received using Shari'ah compliant contracts.
+These comprise funds from financial institutions received on Shari'ah compliant contracts.
 Due to financial institutions are stated at their amortised cost.

 f) Due to customers

 These comprise funds payable to corporate customers received using Shari'ah compliant contracts.
 Due to customers are stated at their amortised cost.